Kenmore Violins has introduced a

-And you should not need insurance to cover simple maintenance; shouldn’t the store be responsible for providing you with However, the good news is that you can add your rental instrument onto your homeowner’s policy with your professional insurance company.
-These agents routinely write coverage for musical
+And you should not need insurance to cover simple maintenance; in our opinion, the store is responsible for providing you The good news is that you can often add your rental instrument onto your homeowner’s policy with your professional insurance company.
+These agents routinely write coverage for musical instruments.